heutelbeck/sapl-extensions/sapl-axon/README.md

 ## Securing Axon Applications with SAPL

-Just like axon itself, SAPL supports the CQRS-ES pattern and it is possible to independently secure access to the comamnd end query side.
-Hoever, for both sides to be secured, authentication of the users triggereing both commands and queries is a prerequisite.
+Just like Axon itself, SAPL supports the CQRS-ES pattern, and it is possible to secure access to the command end query side independently.
+However, for both sides to be secured, authentication of the users triggering both commands and queries is a prerequisite.

 ### Authentication of Commands and Queries

-By default, the SAPL Axon extension will use Spring autoconfiguration to deploy some infrastrcuture code.
-This includes the ```AuthenticationCommandDispatchInterceptor```and the ```AuthenticationQueryDispatchInterceptor```.
+By default, the SAPL Axon extension will use Spring autoconfiguration to deploy some infrastructure code.
+This configuration includes the ```AuthenticationCommandDispatchInterceptor``` and the ```AuthenticationQueryDispatchInterceptor```.
 These ```MessageDispatchInterceptor``` implementations are responsible for adding authentication information to any command or query message before dispatching it to the respective bus.

 These interceptors add the authenticated user to the message metadata.
-The key to identify the user is ```subject``` and the SAPL extension expects the value to be a valid JSON string.
-The default implementation uses the default ```ObjectMapper``` deplyed in the application context to write the ```Authentication``` including the ```Principal``` object to this field.
-It also removes ```credentials``` and ```password```field from the objects before adding the objects to the metadata.
+The key to identifying the user is ```subject```.
+The SAPL extension expects the value to be a valid JSON string.
+The default implementation uses the default ```ObjectMapper``` deployed in the application context to write the ```Authentication``` including the ```Principal``` object to this field.
+It also removes ```credentials``` and ```password``` field from the objects before adding the objects to the metadata.

-To customize this behaviour the developer can supply an ```AuthenticationSupplier``` Bean.
+To customize this behavior the developer can supply an ```AuthenticationSupplier``` Bean.

 ### Securing the Command Side

-Establishing a Policy Enforcement Point (PEP) for a command is straightforward and only requires the addition of a single ```@PreHandleEnforce```annotation on the method carrying the Axon annotation ```@CommandHandler```, independently if this method resides within an aggregate or in a domain servcie.
+Establishing a Policy Enforcement Point (PEP) for a command is straightforward.
+It only requires the addition of a single ```@PreHandleEnforce```annotation on the method carrying the Axon annotation ```@CommandHandler```, independently if this method resides within an aggregate or in a domain service.

 ```java
 	@CommandHandler